NethServer/ns8-docs/webtop.rst

 This way it is possible to customize and create special profiles for some users who might not want all the actions to be active.

 The administrator can also choose the list of **file extensions for attachments** which are considered a threat.
-As default, these are the extensions which are considered dangerous: ``exe,bat,dll,com,cmd,bin,cab,js,jar``
+As default, these are the extensions that are considered dangerous: ``exe,bat,dll,com,cmd,bin,cab,js,jar``

 To modify this list it is necessary to add this global setting: